Jayasham19/Jayasham19/README.md

 - 👋 Hi, I’m @Jayasham19
-- 👀 I’m interested in Full Stack Web Devlopment
+- 👀 I’m interested in DSA
 - 🌱 I’m currently learning DSA and Java
-- 💞️ I’m looking to collaborate with upcoming projects.!
+- 💞️ I’m looking to collaborate in upcoming projects.!
 - 📫 How to reach me ...
 - 😄 Pronouns:He/Him
 - ⚡ Fun fact: "I spend my 99% of time in Debugging than Coding,cause that is where magic happens !!!.